azaa1/terraform-101/README.md

   * instance.tf   - Creates an EC2-Instance, and saves the key 'test-key' for ssh purpose.

                     * NOTE: you need to change the 'ami' based on your need.

-  * null-resource.tf
+  * null-resource.tf - Connects to EC2-Instance, installs 'telnet' and 'APACHE' on the Instance.

    #### 5. Create Resources on AWS.